hashicorp/terraform-provider-azurerm/website/docs/d/virtual_network_gateway.html.markdown

 * `sku` - Configuration of the size and capacity of the Virtual Network Gateway.

-* `generation` - Generation of the Virtual Network Gateway.
+* `generation` - The Generation of the Virtual Network Gateway.

 * `ip_configuration` - One or two `ip_configuration` blocks documented below.